Ceres (dwarf planet): Rotation and axial tilt

-The rotation period of Ceres (the Cererian day) is 9hours and 4minutes; the small equatorial crater of Kait is selected as its prime meridian.
+The rotation period of Ceres (the Cererian day) is 9 hours and 4 minutes; the small equatorial crater of Kait is selected as its prime meridian.
 Ceres has an axial tilt of 4°, small enough for its polar regions to contain permanently shadowed craters that are expected to act as cold traps and accumulate water ice over time, similar to what occurs on the Moon and Mercury.
 About 0.14% of water molecules released from the surface are expected to end up in the traps, hopping an average of three times before escaping or being trapped.

-Dawn, the first spacecraft to orbit Ceres, determined that the north polar axis points at right ascension 19h 25m 40.3s (291.418°), declination +66° 45' 50" (about 1.5 degrees from Delta Draconis), which means an axial tilt of 4°.
+Dawn, the first spacecraft to orbit Ceres, determined that the north polar axis points at right ascension 19 h 25 m 40.3 s (291.418°), declination +66° 45' 50" (about 1.5 degrees from Delta Draconis), which means an axial tilt of 4°.
 This means that Ceres currently sees little to no seasonal variation in sunlight by latitude.
-Over the course of three million years, gravitational influence from Jupiter and Saturn has triggered cyclical shifts in Ceres's axial tilt, ranging from two to twenty degrees, meaning that seasonal variation in sun exposure has occurred in the past, with the last period of seasonal activity estimated at 14,000 years ago.
+Gravitational influence from Jupiter and Saturn over the course of the last three million years has triggered cyclical shifts in Ceres's axial tilt, ranging from two to twenty degrees, meaning that seasonal variation in sun exposure has occurred in the past, with the last period of seasonal activity estimated at 14,000 years ago.
 Those craters that remain in shadow during periods of maximum axial tilt are the most likely to retain water ice from eruptions or cometary impacts over the age of the Solar System.

 Geology

 Ceres is the largest asteroid in the main asteroid belt.
-It has been classified as a Ctype or carbonaceous asteroid and, due to the presence of clay minerals, as a G-type asteroid.
+It has been classified as a C‑type or carbonaceous asteroid and, due to the presence of clay minerals, as a G-type asteroid.
 It has a similar, but not identical, composition to that of carbonaceous chondrite meteorites.
 It is an oblate spheroid, with an equatorial diameter 8% larger than its polar diameter.
 Measurements from the Dawn spacecraft found a mean diameter of 939.4 km and a mass of 9.38×10^20 kg.
 This gives Ceres a density of 2.16 g/cm3, suggesting that a quarter of its mass is water ice.